 Please keep in mind the early (late August or early September) deadline for member-state postdocs: almost every year we have a number of good but late applicants who cannot be considered.
 Unfortunately these deadlines lie beyond our control.
 While the CERN-wide fellowships also have openings with a March deadline, those openings do not include any theory fellowships.

-Our offers (for member state postdocs) are usually sent out early, however CERN-TH has signed the agreement on the "Theoretical High Energy Physics Groups Common Deadline for Postdoc Offers".
-This means that no postdoc is pressed to commit herself/himself before Jan 7 of the following year.
+Our offers (for member state postdocs) are usually sent out early, however CERN-TH has signed the agreement on the "Theoretical High Energy Physics Groups Common Deadline for Postdoc Offers" including the 2023 accord to postpone the deadline to Feb 15.
+This means that no postdoc is pressed to commit themself before Feb 15 of the following year.